The practice of managing material from its planning, authoring, promotion, assessment, and maintenance is known as content lifecycle management.

 - Access control: Role based access enables you to specify who has access to which assets and define permissions.

-A good DAM system works as a creative collaboration platform and can help you manage your digital assets by using tags, categories, and other information.
+A good DAM system works as a Workflow management software and can help you manage your digital assets by using tags, categories, and other information.

 Step 6: Build a content calendar